-Health and Colony Management of Laboratory Fish is a short course to help colony managers, researchers and veterinarians monitor and maintain the health of a colony of aquatic organisms.
-This course is broad and is appropriate for technical staff, students, postdocs, investigators, as well as veterinarians and veterinary trainees.
+Health and Colony Management of Laboratory Fish is a short course to help colony managers, researchers, and veterinarians monitor and maintain the health of a colony of aquatic organisms.
+This course is broad and is appropriate for technical staff, students, postdocs, and investigators, as well as veterinary professionals and trainees.

 The course consists of lecture, laboratory exercises and discussions.
 With a high faculty to student ratio, during the course there are ample opportunities for students to discuss unusual and/or unsolved diagnostic case experiences from their home laboratories as problem-solving exercises.

 Topics covered include:

 - Fish Disease: Pathogenesis, diagnostics, necropsy methods, treatment and control